Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_event_hint_chat_ - Default: 0 - Whether hints should also be put in chat.

 # Latest Events
-1. I'm feeling kinda ILL
-2. Herd Immunity
-3. Gaseous Snake
-4. Scouts Only
-5. Stop, I'm Bees!
-6. Dead Men Tell ALL Tales
-7. Blerg!
-8. Ghostly Apparition
-9. RISE FROM YOUR...
-Bees?
-10. Second Chance
-11. Earthquake
+1. Earthquake
-12. praW emiT
+2. praW emiT
-13. Boo!
+3. Boo!
-14. Smoke Signals
+4. Smoke Signals
-15. Hedge Your Bets
+5. Hedge Your Bets
-16. Paranormal Activity
+6. Paranormal Activity
-17. Gifts from the Dead
+7. Gifts from the Dead
-18. Our Little Secret
+8. Our Little Secret
-19. Breadcrumbs
+9. Breadcrumbs
+10. Poltergeists

 # Events
 **NOTE:** All "blocklist" ConVars are hidden from the ULX menu because they can cause errors if the ConVar value is too long